danielhrisca/asammdf/README.md

     * experiemental support for MDF v4.20 column oriented storage
     * functionality related to sample reduction block: the samples reduction blocks are simply ignored
     * handling of channel hierarchy: channel hierarchy is ignored
-    * full handling of bus logging measurements: currently only CAN bus logging is implemented with the ability to *get* signals defined in the attached CAN database (.arxml or .dbc).
-Signals can also be extracted from an anonymous CAN logging measurement by providing a CAN database (.dbc or .arxml)
+    * full handling of bus logging measurements: currently only CAN and LIN bus logging are implemented with the ability to *get* signals defined in the attached CAN/LIN database (.arxml or .dbc).
+Signals can also be extracted from an anonymous bus logging measurement by providing a CAN or LIN database (.dbc or .arxml)
-    * handling of unfinished measurements (mdf 4): finalization is attempted when the file is loaded, hoever the not all the finalization steps are supported
+    * handling of unfinished measurements (mdf 4): finalization is attempted when the file is loaded, however the not all the finalization steps are supported
     * full support for remaining mdf 4 channel arrays types
     * xml schema for MDBLOCK: most metadata stored in the comment blocks will not be available